What is fertility preservation?

 It may be recommended before medical treatments that could affect fertility, including chemotherapy or radiotherapy, or for people who wish to delay having biological children until later in life.

 Our fertility specialists at the Assisted Conception Unit, part of Guy’s Hospital, are experts in fertility preservation treatment.
-Before treatment, we can provide an estimate of your projected chance of pregnancy based on our clinical data, helping you make an informed decision about your care.
+Before treatment, we will discuss the likelihood of future pregnancy based on your age, fertility assessment and outcome data of our other patients, helping you make an informed decision about your care.

 Experts in fertility preservation